- Published on

 - Start immediately (status

-) - Change to status
+Running) - Change to status

-after it has completed - Will be executed again every other 30 minutes
+Queuedafter it has completed - Will be executed again every other 30 minutes